 Immerse the bite in ice water for six hours; this will slow down the venom.
 In the meantime drink as much water as you can to flush the poison out of your body.

-Chinese Pai Yao pills are a popular snake bite remedy from the Orient.
-Pai Yao is a very powerful remedy that can stanch bleeding, eliminate inflammation and swelling and counter act toxin.
+Chinese Pai Yao pills are a popular snake bite remedy from the Asia.
+Pai Yao is a very powerful remedy that can stanch bleeding, eliminate inflammation and swelling and counteract toxins.

 Echinacea is an herb famous for its ability to stimulate the immune system.
 You’ll find It mentioned as a snake bite remedy in many of the older herbal books; though it doesn’t say what kind of snake bite it can be a cure for.